Terri Marshall

 Linda Minter

-A dedicated community advocate, Linda Minter particularly cherishes her interactions with senior citizens.
-Currently serving on the neighborhood association, Linda passionately supports family values and community welfare.
-Her profound commitment to her Muslim faith resonates in her daily life.
-Notably, her distinctive red hijab mirrors her vibrant persona.
-The inspiration for this portrait stems from the renowned abstract artist Mavis Iona Pusey, a Jamaican-born American celebrated for her nonrepresentational artistry.
-Pusey, recognized for her abstract urban-inspired compositions, was a prominent figure in abstractionism.
-This artistic choice aligns seamlessly with Minter's experiences of relocating due to demographic shifts and witnessing transformations within the Martindale Brightwood community.
-Given that many Muslims abstain from visual depictions, viewing them as potentially idolatrous, Pusey's abstract style serves as an apt choice for this portrait.
+Linda Minter is a neighborhood advocate who supports family values and community welfare.
+Her profound faith resonates in her daily life, and her distinctive red hijab mirrors her vibrant persona.
+The inspiration for this portrait stems from abstract artist Mavis Iona Pusey.
+As many Muslims consider visual depictions potentially idolatrous, Pusey's abstract style serves as an apt choice for this portrait.
+Abstraction also aligns with Minter's experiences of relocating due to demographic shifts and witnessing transformations within the Martindale Brightwood community.

 Portrait Inspiration: Untitled by Mavis Pusey, 1964